Starflight: Legacy

 A sequel was released in 1989: Starflight 2: Trade Routes of the Cloud Nebula.

 Reiche was inspired by the game to create Star Control, with Johnson coding three of the alien species in the game; Computer Gaming World called Star Control II a spiritual successor to Starflight.
 Mass Effect director Casey Hudson tweeted in 2011 that "Starflight was a key inspiration for the ME series".
 Starflight is often cited along with Elite, which appeared two years earlier with similar gameplay, as early open world space exploration games.
 Dwarf Fortresss forgotten beasts were inspired by the procedurally generated lifeforms within Starflight.

 Starflight was mentioned among GameSpot's list of ten games that should be remade; its expansiveness and depth, simplicity and elegance of game mechanics, and multi-level problem solving remain high-regarded in the early 21st-century.

-It is freely available, albeit in streaming mode only, on the Internet Archive under AROS Public License copyright 1995-2016, courtesy the AROS Development Team.
-It is also readily available (in several emulations) for download.
+It is freely available, albeit in streaming mode only, on the Internet Archive under AROS Public License copyright 1995–2016, courtesy the AROS Development Team.
+It is also readily available for download.
 Such is its legacy that there have been numerous fan remakes (some of which projects have failed).